NanDotWang/MVVM-Coordinator/README.md

 | Get recipe detail     |   GET   |                 http://food2fork.com/api/get?key={key}&rId={recipeId}|

 ## Architecture
-Test app uses a similar concept of MVVM + Coordinators pattern:
+App uses a similar concept of MVVM + Coordinators pattern:

 * Each `ViewController` has a `DataProvider` which provides ready-to-use data for the `ViewController`.
 * `ViewController` acts as a dummy UI layer and delegates its actions to `Coordinator`